quarup/augmented-reality-rugs/README.md

 ## Generate Universal Scene Description (USD) models

-Next, we generate the USD models, which are necessary for the augmented reality on iOS:
+Next, we generate the USD models, which are necessary for the augmented reality on iOS.

+To run the USD tools, you'll need to either:

+1. Run the `USD.command` script under your USD (or USDPython) directory (see USD installation step above), or
+2. Set the corresponding python environment variables manually.

+Then run the converter tool to convert your GLTF files to USD:

 ```
 for file in examples/models/*.gl*